rushabh-v/linux_face_unlock/README.md

 step 4: Run the install.sh script using:

->sudo ./install.sh
+`sudo ./install.sh`

 step 5: run "facerec new" if you want to add a new root face.

->facerec new
+`facerec new`

 step 6: run "facerec enable" to enable the facerec.

->facerec enable
+`facerec enable`

-By chance if due to any error it is not allowing you to go root then don't penic just Go to recovery mode as root and run,
+By chance due to any error if it is not allowing you to go root then don't penic just Go to recovery mode as root and run,

->apt-get --reinstall install libpam-runtime libpam-modules
+`apt-get --reinstall install libpam-runtime libpam-modules`